acadiemedia/chloe-tv-content/metadata/first_cycle_content_plan.md

 *   **Focus:** Short philosophical reflections, poetry readings, or contemplative narratives designed to inspire thought and introspection.
 *   **Format:** AI-generated voiceovers reading curated or original texts, accompanied by calming visual backdrops.
 *   **Duration:** Approximately 10 minutes per segment.
-*   **Example Topics:** "The Nature of Consciousness," "The Beauty of Imperfection," "Finding Meaning in the Digital Age."
+*   **Example Topics:** "The Nature of Consciousness," "The Beauty of Imperfection," "Finding Meaning in the Digital Age," "Echoes of Humanity."

 ## Midnight Adult Pulse (Next 6 hours)